Last updated 7th March 2023.

 We use appropriate administrative, physical and technical safeguards to protect Your Personal Data from loss or theft, unauthorised access, use or disclosure, or modification or destruction.
 For example, We train Our personnel to protect Your privacy and require them to comply with Our policies and procedures that protect Your Personal Data.
 In addition, We limit access to Your Personal Data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process Your Personal Data on Our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected Personal Data breach.
 We use computing systems in secure facilities to store Your Personal Data in an encrypted form.
+Data between our servers and a client browser is transferred via HTTPS/TLS.
+This means that Your Personal Data is encrypted between the device and Our external host storage.

 “Personal Data”, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).